kixlab/kixlab.github.io/index.md

 We often take an interdisciplinary approach to our research, by connecting computer science with learning science and social science, and aim to deploy our systems to real users.<br>
-Keywords: crowdsourcing, human computation, interactive data analysis, online education, civic engagement, information discovery.
+<span class="note">Keywords: crowdsourcing, human computation, interactive data analysis, online education, civic engagement, information discovery.</span>